Birth choices and advice

 In the birthing suite, staying active and using upright positions might help your labour to progress and help you avoid interventions.
 This is because gravity helps move your baby down and relaxes your muscles.
 This means baby can move through the birth canal more easily.

 Using mats, beanbags, cushions, water or birth balls can also help.
-Comfortable clothing and relaxing music might also be helpful in keeping you relaxed.
+Comfortable clothing and relaxing music might also help you to stay relaxed.

 A healthy pregnancy